nelsonsr11/lab-javascript-greatest-movies/README.md

 These are the best movies based on their scores, so supposedly all of them have a remarkable score.
 In this iteration, we want to know the average score of all of them and display it on the console.
 Create a `scoresAverage()` function that receives an array as a parameter and solves the challenge.

-The score must be returned rounded to 2 decimals!
+The score must be returned rounded to ['2 decimals'](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/toFixed)!

 **:bulb: Maybe you want to _"reduce"_ the data to a single value. :wink:**